inform-health-informatics/emap_documentation/technical_overview/Background_information.md

 decides what is best in the case of the patient, e.g. whether a plaster is appropriate because the bone is fractured or pain killers suffice as it was more of a shock than any damage taken to the physical structure of the patient.

+It is important to note that this is a very simple example for illustration purposes and depending on the complications experienced by a patient, they might have to stay in the hospital for a period of time, being operated on to stabilise their conditions or they might come back after having been released with potentially new conditions.

-From this examples, we see some important concepts emerge that are important for understanding what is happening in a hospital at any one point in time: patients, GPs, nurses, diagnostic instruments and people being able to operate this equipment, locations (e.g. wards or special units), time of admission and duration of a hospital stay, and medication/treatment received while staying in the hospital.
+Nonetheless, we see some important concepts emerge from this simplistic example that are important for understanding what data needs to be governed in a hospital at real-time: patients, GPs, nurses, diagnostic instruments and people being able to operate this equipment, locations (e.g. wards or special units), time of admission and duration of a hospital stay, number of hospital visit for a condition and medication/treatment received while staying in the hospital.
 Any data pipeline employed in a hospital setting must be able to handle these different concepts adequately.